bethovenacha/Ecommerce-using-Blazor-Web-Server/README.md

 Instruction: <br>
 1. Pull this project using git pull and the name of the repository or download the .zip file<br>
 2. Open the project and go to package manager console<br>
-3. Type update-database SeedData to create the database with sample data.<br>
+3. Type update-database addUser to create the database with sample data.<br>
 4. If the products are not displayed, make sure to match the port number of your machine to what is specified in the startup.cs file of the ecommerce folder.<br>

 e.g. In this example, the port number is 44311<br>